jadjoubran/laravel5-angular-material-starter/readme.md

 Here's what I'm planning for the next versions:

-+ Remove unused dependency in package.json
-+ Sample route authentication (via $localStorage)
 + Add sample Laravel APIs and call them using Restangular
 + Laravel login API fixes
++ Sample route authentication (via $localStorage)
++ Gulp watch should not exit when it catches an error
 + Host demo on github pages
 + Installer script that does everything

+## Changelog

+### v1.2.1

++ Remove unused dependency in package.json
 + Material design custom theming

-## Changelog

 ### v1.2.0